Social Work (2 year accelerated route for relevant graduates) - BSc (Hons)

 Career options

-A social work career can lead to employment in a range of diverse settings, such as;
+A social work career can lead to employment in a range of diverse settings, including:

 Work placement / study abroad